LXShades/comp320_artefact/test_plan.md

 # Stage: Data collection
 ## Requirements testing
 * Do the questions all appear in sequence after each round?
-* Does the balloon lifetime data appear to match the gameplay?
+* Does the balloon lifetime data match the player's gameplay performance?
+* Does the frame rate data match the game's performance?
 * Is the data associated with the active impostor configuration correctly?
 * Does the questionnaire data match the user's responses?